Meet the teachers

 -

-Alba Layana Izurieta is a violinist from Ecuador currently based in Chicago.
-She has performed as a Violin Fellow with the Grant Park Music Festival and as an Associate Member of the Civic Orchestra of Chicago.
-She holds a Master of Music degree from Northwestern University, where she studied the Suzuki Method, and a Bachelor of Music degree from Louisiana State University.
+She holds a Master of Music degree from Northwestern University as a Program Honors recipient, and a Bachelor of Music degree from Louisiana State University.
 Her mentors include Desirée Ruhstrat and Espen Lilleslåtten.

 Irving Park Location